romunro/spigot-docker/README.md

 # Minecraft Spigot server Docker Image
 ## What is it?
-A Docker image (which builds on openjdk:8-jre Docker image) with which you can easily set up a dockerized version of a Spigot Minecraft server
+A Docker image with which you can easily set up a dockerized version of a Spigot Minecraft server.
+You can choose between a openJDK flavour of 8 or 11, latest in 11.

 ## Enviroment Tables